-- 95. This activity supports national institutions in analysis and planning, coordination and policy coherence and implementation and monitoring.
+96. This activity supports national institutions in analysis and planning, coordination and policy coherence, and implementation and monitoring.
 The development of capacities in these areas is key to sustaining improvements in well-being achieved under the other strategic outcomes.
-Knowledge management will help identify and scale up successful models and tools. - 96.
-WFP will work with partners to support the development of nationally-owned preparedness and response capacities.
-This will entail strengthening the integration of the social protection, shock response and resilience-building agendas and nutrition mainstreaming.
+Knowledge management will help identify and scale up successful models and tools.

-- 97. WFP will ensure that the specific needs of all of the people, especially those furthest behind, including people living with HIV and women, are addressed in relevant policies and plans.
-WFP will also work with decentralized authorities in planning (taking community participatory planning as an entry point), implementing and delivering services.
-This will help strengthen its credibility, capacity and accountability to the population. - 98.
+- 97. WFP will work with partners to support the development of nationally-owned preparedness and response capacities.
+This will entail strengthening the integration of the social protection, shock response and resilience-building agendas and nutrition mainstreaming. - 98.
+WFP will ensure that the specific needs of all people, especially the most vulnerable groups, including persons living with disabilities and those living with HIV, are addressed in relevant policies and plans taking into account gender considerations.
+WFP will work with decentralized authorities in planning (taking community participatory planning as an entry point), implementing and delivering services.
+This will help strengthen its credibility, capacity and accountability to the population. - 99.
 WFP will build on successful partnership and advocacy models that promote increased gender equality in order to increase the social impact of its interventions.
 This will entail a continued emphasis on capacity strengthening, including for national NGOs and community-based organizations.